WaviestBalloon/MyNameIsWalterHartwellWhite/README.md

 There is a `walter.service` file that contains a example configuration for Walter, you'll have to change this to your own configuration and move it into `/etc/systemd/system/`, for example using `mv ./walter.service /etc/systemd/system/`, then start it with `systemctl start walter.service`

 > **Warning**:
-> If you are using NVM to manage your NodeJS versions, you will need to replace `node .` in the systemd service with `/home/ubuntu/.nvm/versions/node/vXX.XX.XX/bin/node .` where `XX.XX.XX` is the version of NodeJS you are using.
+> If you are using NVM to manage your NodeJS versions, you will need to replace `node .` in the systemd service with `/home/ZZZZ/.nvm/versions/node/vXX.XX.XX/bin/node .` where `ZZZZ` is your username and `XX.XX.XX` is the version of NodeJS you are using.

 # Support